andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 **2.1 – Server Settings**

-2\.1.1 – All matches hosted by vcod.gg will be played on the original Call of Duty 1.51 patch.
+2\.1.1 – All matches hosted by vcod.gg will be played on the original Call of Duty: United Offensive 1.51 patch.

 2\.1.2 – All matches need to be played on a server that has PunkBuster enabled.